coder/coder/docs/networking.md

 When possible, we establish direct connections between users and workspaces.
 Direct connections are as fast as connecting to the workspace outside of Coder.
-When NAT traversal fails, connections are relayed through the coder server.All user <-> workspace connections are end-to-end encrypted.
+When NAT traversal fails, connections are relayed through the coder server.
+All user <-> workspace connections are end-to-end encrypted.

 [Tailscale](https://tailscale.com) backs our networking logic.